FriendsOfTYPO3/frontend_editing/Documentation/Development/Index.rst

 Development
 ===========

-Instructions for how to develop the frontend editing.
+Instructions on how to develop the frontend editing extension

 .. toctree::
    :titlesonly: